mevillep/privateGPT/README.md

 <img width="902" alt="demo" src="https://user-images.githubusercontent.com/721666/236942256-985801c9-25b9-48ef-80be-3acbb4575164.png">

+# prompt
+tell me high level functionalities that is achieved. for each point write purpose, why and technology/library used to achineve the task

 # Environment Setup
 In order to set your environment up to run the code here, first install all requirements: